-Introduction to Zen evenings
+Introduction to Zen

 A brief background on Zen

-(please read before coming to Introduction)
+(Please read before coming to our Introduction)

 ZEN is the word for MEDITATION in Japanese.

 Meditation is a practice that dates back to ancient India.
-About 2,500 years ago, a man named Siddhartha Gautama, who came to be known as the Buddha, or the Awakened One, based his primary teaching — called the Four Noble Truths, with its possibility of transcending the dissatisfactions of our life — on the practice of meditation.
+About 2,500 years ago, a man named Siddhartha Gautama, who came to be known as the Buddha, or the Awakened One, based his primary teaching -- called the Four Noble Truths, with its possibility of transcending the dissatisfactions of our life -- on the practice of meditation.

-In the 5th century, this practice moved from India to China, where it developed over the next few hundred years into what we know today as ZEN (“Ch’an” in Chinese).
+In the 5th century, this practice moved from India to China, where it developed over the next few hundred years into what we know today as ZEN ("Chan" in Chinese).
 In the 13th century, Zen moved into Korea and Japan, and came to the United States and Europe in the last century.

 Meditation, in any tradition and in any form, implies "no words, thoughts or concepts."
 It is, therefore, not a rational process but an experiential one.
 This means that, in order to realize what meditation is, one has to practice it, just as one has to actually eat an orange to know what an orange tastes like.
-And so for us to know what meditation really is, we just have to "do" it.
-Only when we actually practice it can we know what the experience of "no words, concepts or thoughts" is like because it is not what we think it is.
+So for us to know what meditation really is, we just have to "do" it.
+Only when we actually practice it can we know what the experience of "no words, concepts, or thoughts" is like because it is not what we think it is.

 We hope you can join us to try it.